arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 ### Authentication and Login

-Biggest advantage CLI for Microsoft 365 has is its ability to [Persist Connection Information](https://pnp.github.io/cli-microsoft365/concepts/persisting-connection/){:target="_blank"}.
-After logging in to Microsoft 365, the CLI for Microsoft 365 will persist the information about the connection until you explicitly log out from Microsoft 365
+The biggest advantage CLI for Microsoft 365 has is its ability to [Persist Connection Information](https://pnp.github.io/cli-microsoft365/concepts/persisting-connection/){:target="_blank"}.

-Once you have authenticated to the tenant, your scripts will be executed without the need for authentication everytime.
+After logging in to Microsoft 365, the CLI for Microsoft 365 will persist the information about the connection until you explicitly log out from Microsoft 365 Once you have authenticated to the tenant, your scripts will be executed without the need for authentication every time.
 Since the solution is not a confidential or Complex business Process, it is safe to go ahead with this approach.
 CLI for Microsoft 365 also provides [Logging in with Certificate](https://pnp.github.io/cli-microsoft365/user-guide/connecting-office-365/#log-in-using-a-certificate){:target="_blank"} if you prefer that approach.

 ### Get status of Tenant

-First step for the script is to get the current status using [tenant status list](https://pnp.github.io/cli-microsoft365/cmd/tenant/status/status-list/){:target="_blank"} command.
+The first step for the script is to get the current status using [tenant status list](https://pnp.github.io/cli-microsoft365/cmd/tenant/status/status-list/){:target="_blank"} command.
 In our case, we just want to get the services which are not normal.
 Here, we use the tenant status list command and would pass [JMESPath Query](https://jmespath.org/){:target="_blank"} since CLI for Microsoft 365 supports that.
-This query is supported in cross platform as well.
+This query is supported in cross-platform as well.
 We will retrieve all the services which are not running normally and hence we would the JMESPath query would be something like `?Status != 'ServiceOperational'`.

 Based on that, our command may look something like below